 Certainly not a dusty museum, but a very immersive experience.
 Which took us by surprise.
 In a very positive way.

-Epic Ireland – a Virtual Museum
+EPIC The Irish Emigration Museum – a Virtual Museum

 On the contrary – the story is being told, sometimes literally, through the eyes of those who lived through it, through the observations of others, and through at times highly interactive displays.